quotentiroler/blood-count-to-fhir/README.md

 ## Important

 ExtractTables API is not free to use.
 The API key was charged with 50 credits for 2 USD.
 To try it out anyway, login with username and password "user" is required.
+It is recommended and sufficient to use the Test class instead.